vishhvaan/eve-pi/README.md

   - Easy to use for programmers and non-programmers
   - Cheap
   - Replicate functionality of a morbidostat/chemostat/turbidostat
-  - Vesatile & easily modifiable for different purposes
+  - Versatile & easily modifiable for different purposes

 This device is meant to be used for the study of population dynamics and evolution.